RXuan-Z/Convert-G-code-to-robots-instruction/README.md

-# Code-conversion
+# Convert G code to robot code
-# Convert g code to robot code
+Convert 3-axis and 5-axis G codes to robot codes